-We wish our students well as they pursue their academic goals.
+We wish all our students the very best as they take this important next step in their learning journey.

 Outcomes of Learning

 The learning opportunities are used to help students improve their success in the 'outcomes' of each course they are studying.
 Outcomes are the result of study and show what students 'can do'.
 It is this open mindset we want to instil in our students so that they put more energy into their learning and they realise their skills and talents are developed throughout their learning journey.